opengapps/aosp_build/README.md

 ### Disclaimer
 1. *Use this at your own risk.* Cyanogenmod received a cease and desist letter from Google when they included Google Apps in their ROM.
 See: [A Note on Google Apps for Android](http://android-developers.blogspot.com/2009/09/note-on-google-apps-for-android.html)
-2. While this project places code in `vendor/google/build`, **This project is in no way affiliated with, sponsored by, or related to Google.** Placement of code in `vendor/google/build` is only done because it is required by the AOSP build process (more on that later).
+2. **This project is in no way affiliated with, sponsored by, or related to Google.**

 ## Getting started
 **1. Add the build system, and the wanted sources to your manifest.**